A presidential assassin, a 'Psycho' and more: 6 infamous inmates held in Waupun

 News At Other State Sites:

-- Police chief: Vague 'threat' made at WRAMS not credible8 hours ago
+- A presidential assassin, a 'Psycho' and more: 6 infamous inmates held in Waupun14 hours ago

-- A presidential assassin, a 'Psycho' and more: 6 infamous inmates held in Waupun11 hours ago
+- Mauston’s Meurett Pins His Way to the Kohl Center and Into the Record Books1 day ago

-- PolitiFact: Too early to say Evers flipped on minimum wage increase11 hours ago
+- 2020 presidential hopeful and 'senator next door' Amy Klobuchar campaigns in Eau...2 days ago

-- Dairy Coalition Leader Says Trade War Causing Irreparable Damage13 hours ago
+- Dairy Coalition Leader Says Trade War Causing Irreparable Damage3 days ago

-- Ag in the Classroom Announces Essay Topic, Book of Year13 hours ago
+- Ag in the Classroom Announces Essay Topic, Book of Year3 days ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.